'Admit your mistake': Former Mourinho player urges him to apologise to Vinicius

 - In a video, a former striker who played under José Mourinho urged him to admit he mishandled his comments

-Real Madrid edged Benfica 1-0 in the first leg of their UEFA Champions League play-off tie on February 17 in Lisbon, but the narrow victory quickly became overshadowed by controversy.
+Real Madrid edged Benfica 1-0 in the first leg of their UEFA Champions League play-off tie on February 17 in Lisbon, but the narrow victory quickly became overshadowed by controversy, which happened in the second leg.

-While Alvaro Arbeloa's side secured a valuable away win thanks to a decisive second-half strike, the spotlight shifted from the result to serious allegations of racism that surfaced after the final whistle.

 According to Flashscore, the return leg is scheduled for February 25 at the Santiago Bernabeu, but the fallout from the incident continues to dominate discussion around the fixture.